 New bill bolstering Missing and Murdered Indigenous Relatives office signed into law

-Senate Bill 23-054 directs the office to conduct case reviews and publish a report annually about any violent or exploitive crimes against an Indigenous person, fill a position with a representative of the Indigenous community on the sentencing reform task force, collaborate with Indigenous-led organizations and the Colorado district attorneys' council to provide training for victim advocates and designate an employee as a point of contact for families in need.
-This new bill also establishes a 24-hour phone line which would expand on availability — something bill supporters said could be improved on from the current system.
+Senate Bill 23-054 directs the office to conduct case reviews and publish a report annually about any violent or exploitive crimes against an Indigenous person, fill a position with a representative of the Indigenous community on the sentencing reform task force, collaborate with Indigenous-led organizations and the Colorado district attorneys' council to provide training for victim advocates and designating an employee as a point of contact for families in need.

 State Sen. Jessie Danielson at Feb.
 7 rally for SB23-054.

-According to the MMIR task force, a group of advocates to bring awareness to MMIR in Colorado, there are more than 80 cases in Colorado.
-Their list includes current missing Indigenous children and adults, unsolved murders and murdered relatives.
-It also includes a short list of unidentified bodies found in Colorado that the task force suspects might be Indigenous people and one case of a person whose cause of death hasn't been determined yet.
+According to the MMIR taskforce, a group of advocates to bring awareness to MMIR in Colorado, there are more than 80 cases in Colorado.
+Their list includes current missing Indigenous children and adults, unsolved murders, murdered relatives and unidentified potential Indigenous relatives and one case which is waiting for cause of death.

-Danielson told Rocky Mountain PBS she hopes Governor Jared Polis, a Democrat, has changed his mind about the bill.
-She said she heard at the beginning of the session that he wasn't in support of the bill.
+Danielson told Rocky Mountain PBS she hopes Governor Jared Polis, a democrat, has changed his mind about the bill, she had previously heard at the beginning of the session that he wasn't in support of the bill.

-Conor Cahill, press secretary for the governor, provided this statement to Rocky Mountain PBS: "The Governor will review this bill just as he does all bills as it makes its way to his desk.
+Conor Cahill, press secretary for the governor, provided this statement to Rocky Mountain PBS in response to questions on his intentions of signing or vetoing the bill: "The Governor will review this bill just as he does all bills as it makes its way to his desk.
 The Polis-Primavera administration is committed to continuing to address this critical issue and ensuring the success of the Office of MMIR."

-The governor has 30 days to take action on the bill.
-He recently signed two bills Danielson also sponsored: SB23-211 Federal Indian Child Welfare Act Of 1978 and SB23-202 Wearing Of Native American Traditional Regalia.
+The governor has 30-days to take action on the bill.
+He recently signed two bills Danielson also sponsored and had support from Indigenous community members SB23-211 Federal Indian Child Welfare Act Of 1978 and SB23-202 Wearing Of Native American Traditional Regalia.

 Senate Bill 23-054 is currently in the beginning stages of the lawmaking process.
 The Senate Judiciary Committee is currently reviewing the bill, which was sponsored by Democratic Sen. Jessie Danielson of Jefferson County, following the public comment period Monday.